Paul Byron’s two goals power Canadiens past Oilers

 Byron picked the puck up in front and sent it under Talbot for his 17th of the season with 6:27 left in the third to tie it 1-1 for the Canadiens.

-Just over a minute later, it was 2-1 for Montreal as Pacioretty’s shot went up high over Talbot.
+Just over a minute later, it was 2-1 for Montreal as a puck went in off of defender Oscar Klefbom’s stick and was eventually credited to Pacioretty, after originally being announced for Alex Galchenyuk.

 Both teams return to action on Tuesday, as the Oilers play the fifth game of an eight-game homestand against the Dallas Stars and the Habs return home to face the Chicago Blackhawks.

 Notes: It was the second and final meeting of the season between the two teams.
 Edmonton won the first contest 1-0 in a shootout on Feb.
-5 in Montreal Montreal forward Alexander Radulov returned after missing the past three games with a lower-body injury, however centre Tomas Plekanec remained our with an upper-body injury Talbot made his league-high 61st start in the Edmonton net Defenceman Brandon Davidson was a healthy scratch for Montreal, while the player he was traded for at the deadline, David Desharnais, played his fourth straight game for the Oilers.Report Typo/Error
+5 in Montreal Montreal forward Alexander Radulov returned after missing the past three games with a lower-body injury, however centre Tomas Plekanec remained our with an upper-body injury.Report Typo/Error